 The project started on Jan.
-16, 2018, on the vacant area of the basement level, and is expected to conclude in mid-April 2018.
+16, 2018, on the vacant area of the basement level, and is expected to conclude in summer 2018.
 After the renovation’s completion, the Community Archives will expand into the space.
 The Community Archives is a repository that houses thousands of archival records for use by researchers on a by-request basis.
 The archives is not open to the public.

 Starting February 1, researchers are encouraged to delay requests to use archival materials held at the Community Archives until after the remodeling project is complete.
 The archival collections will be difficult for staff to access while in storage.
 However, staff will consider any request to use archival material on a case-by-case basis and will fulfill requests if feasible.